SoftwareBrothers/adminjs-dev/README.md

 ## License

 AdminJS is Copyright © 2021 SoftwareBrothers.co.
-It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## About SoftwareBrothers.co